Vespula pennsylvanica / maculiforna / germanica / vulgaris / squamosa and Dolichovespula

 If you are using a lure trap in your backyard, put it along the edge of the property and as far away as you can from areas like your patio!

-They will typically travel up to 1/4 mile for food.
+They will typically travel up to a quarter of a mile for food.

-You can make this kind of trap yourself using a 5-gallon bucket, protein bait, such as ham, fish, turkey, or liver, and a string.
+You can make this kind of trap yourself using a five-gallon bucket, protein bait – such as ham, fish, turkey, or liver – and a piece of string.

-You should fill the bucket with soapy water.
-Be sure and put a screen over it, so animals won’t abscond with the meat.
+You should fill the bucket with soapy water, and use a piece of string to hang the protein bait a couple of inches above the water.
+Be sure and put a wide-mesh screen over it, so the insects can get in, but animals won’t abscond with the meat.

 This type of trap will catch some foragers, although not huge amounts of them.